-The RSHE AND LIFE SKILLS programme will be led by Ben King and taught by Teachers and, in some circumstances, TAs.
-All puberty and sex education lessons will be taught by the classes' teacher and not TAs unless under exceptional circumstances where permission has been given by the head teacher.
-RSHE AND LIFE SKILLS will be supported by outside agencies such as doctors, police, paramedics and trained mental health professionals.
-All staff involved in the delivery of RSHE AND LIFE SKILLS have received training to ensure that pupils receive clear and consistent approaches to RSHE AND LIFE SKILLS throughout their time at Dereham Church of England Junior Academy.
+The RSHE programme will be led by Mrs R. Allott and taught by teachers and, in some circumstances, teaching assistants.
+All puberty and sex education lessons will be taught by the classes' teacher.
+RSHE will be supported by outside agencies such as doctors, police, paramedics and trained mental health professionals.
+All staff involved in the delivery of RSHE have received specialist training to ensure that pupils receive clear and consistent approaches to RSHE throughout their time at Dereham Church of England Junior Academy.

-On occasion external visitors, experts and agencies may be invited to contribute to the delivery of RSHE AND LIFE SKILLS because of the particular expertise or to enhance delivery of these subjects, bringing in specialist knowledge and different ways of engaging with children and young people.
+On occasion, external visitors, experts and agencies may be invited to contribute to the delivery of RSHE because of the particular expertise or to enhance delivery of these subjects, bringing in specialist knowledge and different ways of engaging with children and young people.
 When this happens, the school will:

-- Check the visitor or visiting organisation's credentials - Ensure the teaching delivered by the visitor fits with their planned programme and our published policy - Discuss the detail of how the visitor will deliver their sessions and ensure that the content is age-appropriate and accessible for the pupils - Ask to see the materials visitors will use as well as a lesson plan in advance, to ensure it meets the full range of pupils' needs (e.g. special educational needs) - Agree how confidentiality will work in any lesson and that the visitor understands how safeguarding reports should be dealt with in line with school policy. - Arrange for the visitor to be supervised/supported by a member of school staff at all times - Monitor and evaluate the visitor input to inform future planning
+Check the visitor or visiting organisation's credentials

+• Ensure the teaching delivered by the visitor fits with their planned programme and our published policy

+- Discuss the detail of how the visitor will deliver their sessions and ensure that the content is age-appropriate and accessible for the pupils - Ask to see the materials visitors will use as well as a lesson plan in advance, to ensure it meets the full range of pupils' needs (e.g. special educational needs) - Agree how confidentiality will work in any lesson and that the visitor understands how safeguarding reports should be dealt with in line with school policy. - Arrange for the visitor to be supervised/supported by a member of school staff at all times - Monitor and evaluate the visitor input to inform future planning

-RSHE AND LIFE SKILLS will be taught through a range of teaching methodologies, including story-telling, drama, discussions, individual private reflection, quizzes and fact finding, value spectrums, debating, independent research and artistic presentations etc. This wide range of teaching strategies promotes engagement by all pupils, irrespective of preferred learning sty
+RSHE will be taught through a range of teaching methodologies, including story-telling, drama, discussions, individual private reflection, quizzes and fact finding, debating, independent research and artistic presentations etc. This wide range of teaching strategies promotes engagement by all pupils, irrespective of preferred learning styles.